CodingGagan/markdown_test/kubecost-cloud/cloud-installation-and-onboarding.md

 ## Troubleshooting

-### GKE Autopilot rejects Kubecost Cloud agent
+### GKE Autopilot rejects nOps Cloud agent

-When attempting to install the Kubecost Cloud agent on a [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) cluster, you may receive an error related to the network costs daemonSet:
+When attempting to install the nOps Cloud agent on a [GKE Autopilot](https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) cluster, you may receive an error related to the network costs daemonSet:

 {% code overflow="wrap" %}
 ```